 This is why we will follow the STAR method to write your summary.

 STAR stands for Situation, Task, Action, Result.

-In short, it highlights results of your actions in specific scenarios from work environment.
+In short, it highlights the results of your actions in specific scenarios from the work environment.

 Let’s put this into practice.

 Highly motivated and willing to learn on the place IT specialist.
 Holding degree in Computer Science and Engineering.
 High attention to detail and people skills set me apart from other candidates.

 CCNA & CCENT certified Helpdesk & System Support admin with 3+ years of experience working alongside the networking engineer team.
 Improved Helpdesk’s ticket closure rate by 250% in the first 6 months.
 Holding a Bachelor degree in Computer Science and Engineering with honors.